-The distinctive black and white orca, or ‘killer whale’, is the largest member of the dolphin family – an adult male can grow to nine metres long and weigh a colossal 10 tonnes (the equivalent of nine cars or 133 people!).
+The orca, or killer whale, is the largest member of the dolphin family – an adult male can grow up to nine metres long and weigh a colossal 10 tonnes..

-Orca are under threat, both in the wild, from fishing nets and pollution, and in captivity from exploitation by the ‘entertainment’ industry.
-We are opposed to the keeping of orca in captivity and work with like-minded organisations to raise awareness about the plight of orca in captivity.
+Orca are under threat in the wild from fishing nets, plastic and chemical pollution and a reduction in food stocks due to overfishing.
+The practice of taking individuals from the wild to be kept in cramped tanks and exploited for entertainment is also a problem.
+We are opposed to the keeping of orca in captivity, and work with like-minded organisations to raise awareness of the physical and mental suffering these conditions cause.

-Help care for a wild animal and you'll receive an exclusive adoption pack containing a soft toy, animal story, species fact sheet, certificate and glossy photo.
-Plus, you'll also receive our Adopt magazine twice a year with updates on all our wildlife adoptions – perfect for animal lovers.
+Help care for a wild orca with an animal adoption, and you'll receive an exclusive adoption pack containing a soft toy, animal story, species fact sheet, personalised certificate and glossy photo.
+Plus, we’ll also send you our Adopt magazine twice a year with updates on all our wildlife adoptions – perfect for animal lovers.

 Adoptions last one year (those paid by monthly direct debit roll over until cancelled).

 We believe in helping to conserve wild orca populations and campaign against the exploitation and confinement of orcas in captivity.